peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

     *   `pdm run python scripts/lint_docstrings.py`: Performs a high-level check for the presence of module docstrings.
 3.  **Validates Documentation:** It runs `pdm run build-docs --check` to confirm that any changes to diagrams or templates have been correctly compiled into the final documentation.
 4.  **Statistical Validation:** The framework's statistical analysis pipeline is validated against GraphPad Prism 10.6.1 for academic publication standards.
+5.  **JOSS Paper PDF:** If changes are detected in `paper.md` or `paper.bib`, a specialized workflow automatically compiles a draft PDF using the Open Journals toolchain.
+You can download this artifact from the "Actions" tab to verify formatting and citations.

 You can—and should—run these same checks locally before committing your code to ensure your pull request will pass.